For the academics among us. This timeline is a work in progress and will be updated and expanded as time and information becomes available.

 1938 Goebbels concentrates all radio operations to Zeessen.
 Has 1000 employees there; announcers, musicians, writers, engineers, etc., along with longwave, mediumwave and shortwave transmitters.

-1938 50% of German household have a Volksempfanger.
-8 million of in Germany.
+1938 50% of German household have a Volksempfanger receiver.
+That means that by 1938 various companies had manufactured 8 million receivers.

 Feb.
 18, 1939 W6XBE starts broadcasting from Treasure Island with 20,000 Watts for the San Francisco World’s Fair.

-July, 1939 Shortwave license converts from experimental to commercial and given call letters.
+July, 1939 The Federal Communications Commission converts the licenses of the shortwave stations from experimental to commercial and given regular call letters.
 W8XAL becomes WLWO.
 W6XBE becomes KGEI.
+These stations were now permitted to sell commercials to support their operation.

 April, 1940 WLWO increases power to 75,000 Watts and becomes the country’s most powerful shortwave transmitter.